 - Glass-bottom boat tours let you see coral reefs at John Pennekamp Coral Reef State Park in Key Largo without getting wet.

 - The oldest glass-bottom boat tour in Florida is at Silver Spring in Ocala.
-Once a private attraction, the spring and the boat tour are about to absorbed into Silver River State Park.
-Silver Spring was one of Florida’s original attractions.
+Once a private attraction, the spring and the boat tour are now part of Silver Springs State Park.
+Silver Springs was one of Florida’s original attractions.

 - Wildlife boat tours are popular at Everglades National Park, both at the Everglades City entrance and at the Flamingo marina.

 - The Jungle Queen Riverboat cruise in Fort Lauderdale has been showing visitors the sites along the New River for more than 50 years.

 - Similarly historic, the Victory III has been cruising St. Augustine since 1949.